Members of the New Black Panther Party at a rally in Trenton, New Jersey, US. (Photo by Bob Jagendorf via)

-“We regard his excellency, the honorable President Robert Mugabe, as the only remaining visible pan-Africanist in power since the murder of Libyan President Colonel Muammar Gaddafi,” says Kweli.
+“We regard his Excellency, the Honourable President Robert Mugabe, as the only remaining visible Pan-Africanist in power since the murder of Libyan President, Colonel Muammar Gaddafi,” says Kweli.

-Mugabe’s financial mismanagement includes the wanton printing of money in 2008, which caused massive hyperinflation—to the point where the country once had only $217 in its bank account.
+Mugabe’s financial mismanagement includes the wanton printing of money in 2008, which caused massive hyperinflation – to the point where the country once had only $217 (£138) in its bank account.
 The agriculture industry was decimated when Mugabe ordered his troops to seize almost every commercial farm owned by a white person, and thousands of Zimbabweans were turned into internally displaced people when the slums they lived in were destroyed.
 The unemployment rate in Zimbabwe is now estimated to be higher than 70 percent.
 That means around 9 million of Zimbabwe’s 13 million people are out of work.
-Of course, in the long run, a lot of this is due to the ongoing effects of colonialism, and the economy in Zimbabwe is actually stabilizing.
-Nevertheless, it's difficult to see how this tallies with the NBPP line that Mugabe has overseen a period of "upward mobility."
+Of course, in the long run, a lot of this is due to the ongoing effects of colonialism, and the economy in Zimbabwe is actually stabilising.
+Nevertheless, it's difficult to see how this tallies with the NBPP line that Mugabe has overseen a period of "upward mobility".

-“We echo the sentiments of the honorable Robert Mugabe, who said in 2000: ‘The killings and atrocities that took place in Matabeleland in the 1980s were reckless and unprincipled.'
+“We echo the sentiments of the Honourable Robert Mugabe, who said in 2000: ‘The killings and atrocities that took place in Matabeleland in the 1980s were reckless and unprincipled.'
 It was wrong and both sides were to blame,” says Kweli.
 “To his credit, at least he was man enough to admit where he was at fault and make public adjustments to correct the wrong.
-America today still benefits from the institution of the transatlantic slave trade and the loss of 600 million Africans over the past 6,000 years and 500-plus years of our black holocaust in America.”
+America today still benefits from the institution of the trans-Atlantic slave trade and the loss of 600 million Africans over the past 6,000 years and 500-plus years of our black Holocaust in America.”

-King Samir Shabazz at a rally in Trenton, New Jersey.
-Photo by Bob Jagendorf via
+King Samir Shabazz at a rally in Trenton, NJ.
+(Photo by Bob Jagendorf via)

 Kweli reassures me: “It’s not people like him [King Samir Shabazz] you devils got to worry about.
 It’s the ones who are less vocal who hate you the same, or worse, than him.
 All of us in the New Black Panther Party do, however, believe in peace when possible and violence when necessary.”